chitter99/lilcow/README.md

 - [] Rename template to boilerplate in whole project
 - [] Replace all instances of {name}
 - [] Add more variables useable inside boilerplates
+- [] Add cool demo video to readme
+- [] Document extension in readme

 # Roadmap
 - [x] Apply boilerplates from config